Archive

 A short delay was experienced when the DJ forgot this was a Friday night event and not the usual Saturday night affair.
 However, that did not seem to dampen the spirits of the attendees one bit.
 When he (DJ) finally made his appearance, it was to loud cheers.
 With the aid of our club members he quickly set up his equipment and once again they were all ready to party down.

-They danced to a variety of salsas, merengues, cumbias, bachatas and even one or two reggaetons.
+They danced to a variety of salsas, merengues, cumbias, bachata and even one or two reggaeton.
 At one point, DJ Jose stopped the music to honor a request by Dick and Karen Diamond.
 The attendees were entertained by the Diamonds as they danced to the romantic ballad by Roberto Carlos, “Si El Amor Se Va”.

 Lucky Door prize winners were Yvonne Bonet, Wanda Oquendo, Javier Andrade, Vivian Megaro, Aida Vélez. and finally Sandra Jimenez and Lucy Santa won the split 50/50 raffle drawing.
 Proceeds benefit our generous ‘Scholarship Fund’.
 The ‘Club’ thanks all who participated in support of this charitable cause.” (excerpt provided by Herman Santa ‘unofficial club historian’)